openshift/openshift-ansible/playbooks/openstack/advanced-configuration.md

 `openshift_openstack_cloud_init_runcmd` allows users to execute shell commands via cloud-init for all of the created Nova servers in the Heat stack, before they are available for SSH connections.
-Note that you should better off using custom ansible playbooks whenever possible, like this `provision_install_custom.yml` example playbook:
+Note that you should use custom ansible playbooks whenever possible, like this `provision_install_custom.yml` example playbook:
 ```
 - import_playbook: openshift-ansible/playbooks/openstack/openshift-cluster/provision.yml